 All of the love and good-naturedness doesn’t leave much room for aggression.

-They may bark to let you know someone is creeping around outside, but they’re confident dogs, not little yappy things that feel the need to bark at every little thing.
+They may bark to let you know someone is creeping around outside, but they’re confident dogs, not little yappy things that feel the need to bark at every little sound.

-Reason #10: Golden retrievers are good with other dogs
+Reason #10: Golden Retrievers are good with dogs & other animals

-Golden retrievers don’t just love people, they also love other dogs!
+Golden retrievers don’t just love people, they also love dogs and other animals!

 They could play alllll day as long the other pup is up for it.

 Oliver does ok at dog parks but seems to enjoy play dates with just a few dogs best.